 3. Anything you consider extreme, we’re outta here.

-If you child hits another child, is dunking other kids, or behaving in a dangerous way, just take their hand and walk out.
+If your child hits another child, is dunking other kids, or behaving dangerously, just take their hand and walk out.
 That’s it.
 We are done.
 Not forever.
 But for today…we are done.

 The key is in the action.
 Not in using threats or lectures.

 You teach limits with clear consequences…not another discussion.
 Kids don’t need all those words…it just gets in the way.

 4. Make sure you notice healthy behavior.

 When kids are playing well, not demanding your attention, and getting along peacefully, make sure you walk by and smile.
 Just wink when you see everyone getting along.
 Jump in and swim by gently touching them on the shoulder while they are having fun.
 Join in with the fun.